OccupationalTherapy.com Phone: 866-782-9924

 Virtual Reality (VR) vs. Non-Immersive VR (NVR)

 There are two types of virtual reality: immersive and non-immersive.
-Immersive VR involves goggles similar to those used for video games, which fully immerse the user into a virtual environment.
+Immersive VR involves goggles similar to those used for video games, fully immersing the user into a virtual environment.
 This type of VR is often used for applications like pain management and promoting smooth movements.
 However, immersive VR can be visually taxing and may cause issues like vertigo, making it challenging for some patients or individuals in the community.

 Non-immersive virtual reality, on the other hand, uses technology to create a computer-generated environment without fully immersing the user.
 This type is displayed on a TV screen or computer monitor, allowing users to interact with the virtual environment without wearing goggles.
 In this setup, the user's arms or legs act as controllers, enabling them to engage with the VR content through the robotic system, whether for upper or lower extremity rehabilitation.